 - A letter to the press - A request for a correction - Communications & Engagement Manager, Chief Executive and/or Leader to meet and discuss with the Editor - Generating further media coverage to move the story on in a more positive way

-If we judge the following coverage to still be unfair or not based on fact, a complaint may be made to the Independent Press Standards Organisation.
+If we judge the following coverage to still be unfair or not based on fact, a complaint may be made to IPSO.
+Who?

 3.2 Confidential information